laboyd001/documentation/events/events_checkout_api.md

 - Persist (save) the shopping cart as a Salesforce record so it can be retrieved by a unique key
 - Accept and validate Discount Codes for the entire order
 - Restrict Access to checkout based on a valid Access Code
-- Capture and save Bill to and Ship to information for the Sales Document
+- Capture and save Bill To and Ship To information for the Sales Document
 - Pass in a Salesforce Id for Account, Contact or Lead to set on the Sales Document record for Bill To or Ship To lookups
 - Relate an authorized or captured Transaction as payment for the shopping cart
 - Submit the shopping cart to create a Sales Document with related Line Items and Transaction in Salesforce